m1k1o/neko/README.md

 - Fixed very fast scroll speed on macOS.
 - Broadcast pipeline errors are reported to the user.
 - On stopping server all websocket connections are going to be gracefully disconnected.
+- ARM-based images not bound to Raspberry Pi only.

 # Getting started & FAQ